coder/docs/setup/installation.md

    **Steps 3-5 are optional for non-production deployments.**

-1. Get a copy of your helm chart so that you can modify it; you'll need to modify the helm chart to update your PostgreSQL databases (step 4) and enable dev URLs (step 5):
+1. Get a copy of your Helm chart so that you can modify it; you'll need to modify the Helm chart to update your PostgreSQL databases (step 4) and enable dev URLs (step 5):

    a.
-Get a copy of your existing helm chart and save it as `current-values.yaml`:
+Get a copy of your existing Helm chart and save it as `current-values.yaml`:
    `helm show values coder/coder > current-values.yaml`

    b.
 Edit the `current-values.yaml` file as needed.
 Be sure to remove the lines